hemasriaavala/Todo-list/README.md

 # 📝 Todo App

 Write it down.
 Get it done! ✅
 The Todo App is a simple and user-friendly task management application built using HTML, CSS, and JavaScript.

-## 🚀 Features

-✍️ Add, edit, and delete tasks dynamically

-✅ Mark tasks as completed (strikethrough effect)

-📊 Track progress with a live progress bar

-🎉 Confetti celebration when all tasks are completed

-💾 LocalStorage support (tasks remain saved until you refresh/close)

-📱 Clean and responsive UI

 ## 📑 Table of Contents